igorski/bitmappery/README.md

 ## So you are rebuilding Photoshop in the browser ?

-No, I'm building a tool that does the bare minimum what I require and what I don't find in other open source tools.
-That doesn't mean of course that contributions related to Photoshop-esque features aren't welcomed.
+No, I'm building a tool that does the bare minimum of what I require and what I don't find in other open source tools (or rather: _not entirely to my preference_).
+That doesn't mean of course that contributions related to Photoshop-esque features aren't welcomed ;-)

 ### All hand-written ?

-Yep, though it helps having worked in the photo software industry for five years, having tackled the problems before.
-Also, BitMappery is reusing [zCanvas](https://github.com/igorski/zCanvas) under the hood for rendering and bitmap blitting.
-BitMappery is written on top of [Vue](https://github.com/vuejs/vue) using [Vuex](https://github.com/vuejs/vuex) and [VueI18n](https://github.com/kazupon/vue-i18n).
+Yep, though having worked in the photo software industry, I had a head start by having tackled the problems before.
+Also, BitMappery is reusing igorski's [zCanvas](https://github.com/igorski/zCanvas) under the hood for rendering and bitmap blitting.
+The application is written on top of [Vue](https://github.com/vuejs/vue) using [Vuex](https://github.com/vuejs/vuex) for state management.

 ## The [Issue Tracker](https://github.com/igorski/bitmappery/issues) is your point of contact